VT-Evia/content-discipline/stage1/resources.md

 #### Articles and Chapters
 * [Getting Started with Topic-Based Writing](https://techwhirl.com/getting-started-with-topic-based-writing/) by Jackquei Samuels on TechWhirl
 * [The Essential Guide to Topic-Based Authoring](https://paligo.net/blog/structured-authoring/the-essential-guide-to-topic-based-authoring/) by Heather Jonasson at Paligo
+* **DoC BOOK** - assign section on "Structured Authoring" in Chapter 3: Andersen, R. & Evia, C. (2026).
+Changing Technical Communication Roles and Activities. *Technical communication and the discipline of content: Considerations for research, training, and career readiness* (pp. x–y).
+New York: Routledge.
+FORTHCOMING
 * Bellamy, L., Carey, M., & Schlotfeldt, J. (2011). *DITA best practices: A roadmap for writing, editing, and architecting in DITA*.
 Upper Saddle River, NJ: IBM Press.
 * Frantiska, J. (2018).
 Information mapping. *Visualization Tools for Learning Development* (pp. 31–35).
 New York: Springer.
 * Hackos, J. (2011). *Introduction to DITA: A user guide to the Darwin Information Typing Architecture including DITA 1.2* (2nd ed.).
 Comtech Services, Inc.